MeltwaterArchive/storyplayer/modules/vagrant/usingVagrant.md

 ## Behaviour And Return Codes

-Every action makes changes to the browser and the web page loaded in the browser.
+Every action makes changes to the virtual machine.

 * If the action succeeds, the action returns control to your code, and does not return a value.
 * If the action fails, an exception is throw. _Do not catch exceptions thrown by these actions._ Let them go through to Storyplayer, which will use the information to work out whether your story as a whole passes or fails.